syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-headers.md

 Once you have created the CSS class, you can add it to the particular column by using the `customAttributes` property.
 This property allows you to add any custom  attribute to the grid column.

-For example, to add the orientationcss class to the Freight column, you can use the following code:
+For example, to add the orientation class to the Freight column, you can use the following code:

 ```typescript
     <e-grid-column field="Freight" headerText="Freight" customAttributes="@(new { @class="orientationcss" })" format='C' textAlign="Center" width="120"></e-grid-column>